 2002, I've been updating the information every day but Christmas; so if you see

-Charleston and Southwestern West Virginia U-Pick Farms and Orchards, by
+Charleston and Southwestern West Virginia U-Pick Farms and Orchards in 2018, by county

 Click on the resources drop-down above, if you need a county map

 No pesticides are used,

 2003 Triplett Ridge Road, Clay, WV 25043.
 Phone: